evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 cause the entire task to fail.
 If you want to enforce that failures during `post` cause the task to fail, set the field `post_error_fails_task` to true.
-If `post_error_fails_task` is set to true and both the main task and post block fail, the task's failing command will be the command that failed in the main task block, not the failing post command. `post_error_fails_task` has no effect on tasks run in task groups because they do not run `post`; instead, those tasks, follow the settings defined for that task group.
+If `post_error_fails_task` is set to true and both the main task and post block have failing commands, the task's failing command will be the command that failed in the main task block, not the failing post command.
+`post_error_fails_task` has no effect on tasks run in task groups because they do not run `post`; instead, those tasks, follow the settings defined for that task group.

 By default, commands in `post` or `timeout` will time out after 15 minutes.
 You can override this timeout by setting `callback_timeout_secs` at the root level